jsborbon/jsborbon/README.md

 ### <strong>About me</strong>

 I am a Multiplatform Application Development student at Nebrija University.
 I like to develop and code.
 Always learning with the aim of creating a solution to improve people's quality of life.
-I have taken some courses on development and I have learned some languages, like
+I have taken some courses on development and I have learned some languages, like:

 * HTML
 * CSS